meldy04/virtual-bookclub/README.md

 * * *

 ## License
-TODO:
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the Creative Commons Legal Code.
+See the [LICENSE](LICENSE) file for details.

 * * *